St Michael’s Church Wood Green

 Fr Ian is our Rector since January 2017 and Area Dean of East Haringey.
-Our Curate since June 2018 is Fr Andy.
-Our Team Vicar is Fr Engin from Turkey and Fr Winfield is retired and our honorary Priest.
+Our Curate since June 2021 is Fr Tom and our Team Vicar is Fr Engin from Turkey.
 We are called by God to serve you.

 St Michael’s Today…